-U.S. Elections 2012 and Disability: Fit to Work, Valued Citizen, or Simply a Burden
+U.S. Elections 2012 and Disability: Fit to Work, Valued Citizen or Burden

 The election cycle is upon Americans who face a choice in who will take office as the New Year approaches.
 For People with Disabilities, the decision of who to vote for is one that may bring dire consequences considering the vast difference in approaches towards our population on the parts of the candidates.
 What it may come down to is the records of actions taken by Representatives, as well as their individual demeanors towards the population of People with Disabilities in America.